The University has three possible graduation dates each year:

 Forms may be filed electronically through MyUNH / Webcat.
 The deadline for filing is 30 days after the start of the semester (which is also the last day to drop classes for the semester).

-If you are unable to file electronically through Webcat, please contact the Academic Advising Office for more information on how to file through a paper form.
+If you are unable to file electronically through Webcat, please contact the Registration Office for more information on how to file through a paper form.

-When you apply to graduate, you are informing the Academic Advising Office of the term you expect to complete all of your degree requirements.
-This is not the same as participating in the May Commencement ceremony.
+When you apply to graduate, you are informing the Registration Office of the term you expect to complete all of your degree requirements.
+This is not the same as participating in the May commencement ceremony.
 You must apply to graduate at the beginning of your final semester or you will not be reviewed for graduation.

 Apply to graduate on Webcat (Student Records> Graduation> Apply to Graduate) by following these steps